Thomas Forster: Jacobite rebellion and exile

 The Forsters were cousins to the Radcliffes.
 The head of the family Lord Derwentwater, himself a cousin of the Old Pretender, was a leader of the 1715 Jacobite Rebellion.
 Forster met up with Lord Derwentwater in Northumberland at the head of 300 horse, and proclaimed the Pretender at Warkworth after evading arrest in London on 21 September 1715 on a charge of being ‘engaged in a design to support the intended invasion of the kingdom’.
 After an unsuccessful attempt on Newcastle he joined another body of rebels north of the border and a detachment from Mar's army.

 Although having no military experience, Forster, as a Protestant, was elected to lead all Jacobite forces in England.
 Under his direction Lancelot Errington captured the island of Lindisfarne.
 Forster relied on advice from Henry Oxburgh, an Irish former soldier.
 The Jacobites moved southwest from Northumberland into Lancashire, but were faced with converging forces of the British Army under Charles Wills and George Carpenter.

-In November 1715 Forster was heavily defeated at the Battle of Preston and surrendered.
+In November 1715 Forster surrendered after his forces were surrounded during the Battle of Preston.
 He was imprisoned in Newgate Prison, but escaped to France in 1716.
 The details of his escape and the text of the royal proclamation ordering his arrest were published by the contemporary commentator Boyer (1716).
 He was attainted and expelled from Parliament on 2 February 1716.
 Several of his former comrades including Derwentwater and Oxburgh were executed.